Think Before You Speak (campaign): Background

-The Campaign
+Campaign

 Kevin Jennings, who is openly gay and is the Assistant Deputy Secretary for the Office of Safe and Drug-Free Schools at the U.S. Department of Education, has experienced bullying himself at school and has hoped for this campaign for over ten years.
 The campaign aims to reduce homophobic slang among youth, and educate parents and teachers on how to create a safe space for LGBT teens.
 GLSEN and the Ad Council have reported that over half of all students have heard homophobic remarks being made often at school, and 9 out of 10 LGBT students have been harassed at school over the last year.
 The campaign encourages students to get involved by starting a Gay-Straight Alliance, educating their peers, and working to create a safer environment for LGBT students.
 This is the first campaign on LGBT issues since the Ad Council was founded in 1942.
 The campaign uses the slogan "When you say 'That's so gay,' do you realize what you say?
 Knock it off."
 Previously the council has run other anti-discrimination campaigns like "A mind is a terrible thing to waste," for the United Negro College Fund, and "Expect the best from a girl and that's what you'll get" to promote gender equality.

-GLSEN spent approximately $2 million dollars to produce the campaign, which was released along with GLSEN's 2007 School Climate Survey.
+GLSEN spent approximately $2 million to produce the campaign, which was released along with GLSEN's 2007 School Climate Survey.
 It includes three television public service announcements (PSAs), six print PSAs and three radio PSAs.
 The ad was the first ever campaign by the Ad Council, "which directs and coordinates public service campaigns on behalf of Madison Avenue and the media industry", to address any GLBTQ issues.
 The campaign was done pro bono by the New York office of Arnold Worldwide.